 - Financial Evidence (scroll down to “Required Funding for J-1 Scholars” for more information)

-The U.S. Government expects the University to verify that a J-1 Exchange Visitor has sufficient funding to maintain a minimal decent standard of living before issuing a Form DS-2019.
+The U.S. Department of State expects the University to verify that a J-1 Exchange Visitor has sufficient funding to maintain a minimal decent standard of living before issuing a Form DS-2019 document.

-If you are sponsoring a J-1 Exchange Visitor who will receive benefits, please contact Human Resources for salary requirements.
-J-1 Exchange Visitors who are NOT funded by SMU will have to provide financial evidence with the following amounts:
+J-1 Exchange Visitors who are NOT funded by SMU, will have to provide financial evidence with the following amounts:

 - Living Expenses (1 year) + Health Insurance: $29,000 USD or $2416 per month.

 - 1st Dependent (spouse or child under 21): $7,000 USD